 With 394 different patterns, eight 1-step buttonholes, and three alphabets, you can easily design everything from stylish T-shirts to intricate cutoff jeans with this machine.

 It also provides maximum sewing flexibility with eight included presser feet – like the zigzag foot, the satin foot, and the buttonhole foot – to give you the perfect stitch quality for any material.

 You also get the option to adjust the presser foot pressure to suit light and thin fabrics.
 To make sewing large projects like curtains or quilts easy and hassle-free, the Bernette 38 comes with an extension table for extra space.

 And, if that’s not enough, the Bernette 38 also features a double-needle safety function, which limits the stitch width so that the needles don’t touch the presser foot.

-One of the best features of this sewing machine is the fantastic tie-off and cutting functions.
+One of the best features I likes about this sewing machine is the fantastic tie-off and cutting functions.
 When you’re finished with a seam, the automatic tie-off feature securely ties it off, so you don’t have the need to make a quick backward+forward stitch at the end.